ShahriarRezghi/serio/README.md

 This means that you are trying to serialize or deserialize a custom structure or class that you have not registed.

 ## Use Cases
 This library can have a lot of applications.
+Here is some:
-It can be used to process and save information on files and read them later.
-It can be used to turn text files into binary file and read it much faster later on.
-It can also be used to easily send and recieve data in binary form through sockets(network or otherwise).
-It can also be used to save program options and restore them on startup.
++ It can be used to save prcessed information on files and read them later (e.g. saving processed datasets).
++ It can be used to turn text files into binary file and read it much faster later on.
++ The serialized can be used to easily send and recieve data in binary form through sockets(network or otherwise).
++ It can also be used to save program options and restore them on startup.

 # Tests